WISDEM/WEIS/examples/19_DFSM/README.md

+## Requirements
+The DFSM construction uses matlab, so this is requred: https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html

+1. Run OpenFAST simulations in operational DLCs, usually 6 seeds, across all wind speeds, or just the ones that are needed (14,16,18).
+Only enable the DOFs that you want to include in the DFSM.
+Ensure that NcIMURAys is in the openfast outputs

+2.

 ## Overview
 This example introduces the basic workings of the derivative function surrogate modeling (DFSM) approach, and demonstrates a usecase for closed-loop simulations.